luk4z7/gerbo/README.md

 ### Import database
-If you want to import the mongo database, run this command inside the container:
+If you want to import the mongo database, run this sequence of commands

 ```bash
 docker exec -it mongo bash